Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 This command is useful to extract or replace characters in a vector.
 To use the command, we have to indicate the vector (x) followed by the first element to replace or extract (first) and the last element to be replaced (last).
 For instance: `substring (x, first, last)`.
 If a last position is not used it will be set to the end of the string.

-The prefix for each item in `biom_metagenome` is made up of a letter an two underscores, for example: `o__Bacillales`.
-In this case "Bacillales" starts at position 4 with an B.
+The prefix for each item in `biom_metagenome` is made up of a letter and two underscores, for example: `o__Bacillales`.
+In this case "Bacillales" starts at position 4 with a B.
 So to remove the unnecessary characters we will use the following code:

 ~~~